material-components/material-components/CONTRIBUTING.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to the GitHub repository for that platform.

-Even better: proposed a fix with a pull request and link it to the issue!
+Even better: propose a fix with a pull request and link it to the issue!

 ## Feature or Component Requests